reactjs/react.dev/beta/src/content/learn/rendering-lists.md

 #### Nested lists in one component {/*nested-lists-in-one-component*/}

 Make a list of recipes from this array!
-For each recipe in the array, display its title as an `<h2>` and list its ingredients in a `<ul>`.
+For each recipe in the array, display its name as an `<h2>` and list its ingredients in a `<ul>`.

 <Hint>